 On Atlas, the parallel filesystem is mounted as /project.
-All projects have their own directory located at /project/<projectname>/.
-Unlike users' home directories, /project does not have a quota on the amount of data that can be stored, but this filesystem is considered a 'temporary' or 'scratch' filesystem.
+All projects have their own directory located at /project/<projectname>/, and have quotas that are set by VRSC.
+This filesystem is considered a 'temporary' or 'scratch' filesystem.

 DATA IN THIS LOCATION IS NOT BACKED UP AND CANNOT BE RESTORED IF DELETED!

 It is important that users submit and run jobs from their respective /project directories instead of their home directories.
 The /home filesystem is not designed or configured for high performance use, nor does it have much space on it.
 Home directories will run out of space quickly on parallel jobs and will cause jobs to fail.
 After useful data is generated from supercompute jobs, it is recommended that users transfer this data to a more long-term storage location